79th Infantry Brigade Combat Team (United States)

-The 79th Infantry Brigade Combat Team is an infantry brigade of the United States Army and the California Army National Guard.
-In late 2008, the 40th Infantry Brigade Combat Team was redesignated as the 79th Infantry Brigade Combat Team without changing its composition.
+The 79th Infantry Brigade Combat Team is a modular infantry brigade of the United States Army and the California Army National Guard.
+Formed in 1917 from units of the San Diego City Guard, it served on the Western Front in the First World War and was disbanded in 1919, a year after the conflict ended.
+It was active again from 1921-1942 during the early days of the Second World War, and from that point onward remained dormant.
+In late 2008, the 40th Infantry Brigade Combat Team was redesignated the 79th Infantry Brigade Combat Team without changing its composition, inheriting the original unit's lineage.

 Unit history

 Elements of the brigade can trace back their lineage to October 1881 when the San Diego City Guard was established, which later became the 251st Coast Artillery Regiment.
 The 79th Infantry Brigade was originally made up of the 157th and 158th Infantry Regiments (CO, AZ Army National Guard) and served as part of the 40th Division from Aug 1917-Apr 1919.
 From 1921-1942, it was exclusively made up of California Army National Guard personnel, the 159th and 184th Infantry Regiments.
 Its insignia reflected the three states that originally made up the 40th Division.

 In February 1942, the 40th Infantry Division was reorganized from a 'square', two-brigade, four-regiment division to a three-regiment division without any intermediate brigade headquarters.
 Thus the 79th and 80th Infantry Brigades were deactivated.
 On 2 February 2010 the United States Army Institute of Heraldry approved a new shoulder patch and distinctive unit insignia for the 79th IBCT.

 2013 Afghanistan

 In January 2013, the brigade headquarters was activated for deployment to the Uruzgan and Kandahar provinces in Afghanistan where they trained Afghan police and other forces.
 Twenty percent of the brigade have been previously deployed to Afghanistan before.
 In April 2013, approximately 75 Soldiers traveled to Camp Shelby, Mississippi to receive training for their Afghanistan mission.
-The group was reduced from the originally planned size of approximately 600 Soldiers.
+The group was reduced from the originally planned size of approximately 600 soldiers.
 Of the 75 Soldiers, 18 deployed as a security force assistance team serving as advisers to the Afghan police, and the rest staffed an Australian-led task force, all within Uruzgan province.

+2025 Los Angeles

+In 2025, the unit's soldiers were deployed to Los Angeles after the federal government used Title 10 authority to activate the Guard in response to protests against heightened Immigration and Customs Enforcement activity in the area.

+On July 15, 2000 of the National Guard's 79th Infantry Brigade Combat Team were withdrawn from Los Angeles by the Pentagon.
+This comes almost a week after the U.S. Northern Command General Gregory Guillot, requested to Secretary of Defense Pete Hegseth if 200 national guards could be withdrawn and redeployed as California was entering into peak wildfire season.